DinoChiesa/Apigee-Java-XmlCipher/README.md

 F0Ds6idWbCj7KL4r1p1gMnjnp8ZxBfkKbMRcHg==</xenc:CipherValue></xenc:CipherData></xenc:EncryptedData>
 </order>
 ```

+Notice the keybytes  HTTP header in the response.

 To Decrypt, you must pass the payload returned by the encryption step, along with the key, in a query param.
 Like so: